Helmholtz Centre for Environmental Research: Member, cooperation arrangements, networks, certifications

 The UFZ cooperates and works with a large number of government agencies, research facilities and organisations at a national and international level (including UNEP, EU, Intergovernmental Panel on Climate Change (IPCC), Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the Umweltbundesamt (UBA), the Federal Institute for Risk Assessment (BfR), and the Federal Agency for Nature Conservation (BfN)).

 UFZ is a member of PEER (Partnership for European Environmental Research).
 PEER is a network of eight European environmental research centres, and was established in 2001.
 Over 5,000 people are employed in PEER centres.
 The total budget of all eight centres is around €430 million per year.
 By carrying out joint research projects and fostering cooperation between European and international researchers, PEER aims to contribute to the strengthening of environmental research and its role at the European level.

 The UFZ, together with the universities of Leipzig, Halle-Wittenberg and Jena and other research facilities, is a cooperation partner of the German Centre for Integrative Biodiversity Research (iDiv), which was established in 2012. iDiv is based in Leipzig and is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).

 The UFZ has been accredited under EMAS (Eco-Management and Audit System) since 2005.
 It has been certified under the “berufundfamilie” (job and family) audit since 2014.

 Funding

 The basic funding for the UFZ is provided by the Federal Republic of Germany (90%) and the Federal States of Saxony and Saxony-Anhalt (5% each) to a total of about €80.8 million.
-The total budget including third-party funds and other income is about €121 million (as of 2021).
+The total budget including third-party funds and other income is about €121 million (as of December 2021).